The Dwarf, the Fox and the Princess: Sources

-The tale Hurleburleburtz was first provided to the Brothers Grimm by teller Jeanette Hassenpflug.
+The tale Hurleburlebutz was first provided to the Brothers Grimm by teller Jeanette Hassenpflug.
 It later appears only in the note to the similar fairy tale The Iron Stove, the 127th in the collection.

 Analysis

 Tale type

-The tale belongs to international cycle of the Animal as Bridegroom or The Search for the Lost Husband, which corresponds to tale type ATU 425 of the international Aarne-Thompson-Uther Index.
+The tale belongs to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, which corresponds to tale type ATU 425 of the international Aarne-Thompson-Uther Index.
 American folklorist D. L. Ashliman classified the tale as type 425A, "The Monster (Animal) as Bridegroom".

 Motifs

 The fox also appears in the 57th tale of the Grimm Brothers' compilation, The Golden Bird.

 Publications

 In some editions of Children's and Household Tales, this fairy tale, as well as other fairy tales that are no longer published, can be found in the appendix.
 See Ludwig Bechstein's The White Wolf.

-The fairy tale has been distributed several times as a radio play (audio book) in a performance by the Detmold theater ensemble.
+The fairy tale has been broadcast several times as a radio play (audio book) in a performance by the Detmold theatre ensemble.